DR Congo Climate

 This month in numbers

-The Democratic Republic of Congo experienced its 6th warmest April on record, with an average temperature of 24.91°C, marking an anomaly of +1.3°C above the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures.
+The Democratic Republic of Congo experienced its 6th warmest April on record, with an average temperature of 24.91°C, an anomaly of +1.3°C compared to the 1961–1990 baseline.
+The period of February–April 2026 ranked as the 3rd warmest on record for the country, with an average temperature of 25.49°C, an anomaly of +1.9°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with the February–April 2026 period also ranking as the 2nd warmest for global land temperatures.

 What changed